mha105/VBA-to-JavaScript-Translator/README.md

 *  References to Excel Objects
 *  For Each loops that use STEP constructs

-I offer the source code up to anyone interested in helping makes this tool a more robust utility for the VBA community.
+I offer the source code up to anyone interested in helping make enhancements to this tool in order to develop a more robust utility for the VBA community.